podium-lib/podlet/README.md

 });
 ```

-The default context can be altered by calling the `.defaults()` method.
+The content of the default context can be altered by calling the `.defaults()` method of the podlet instance.

-## API
+## Podlet Instance

 The Podlet instance has the following API:

 ### .defaults(context)

-Method for altering the default context set on `res.locals.podium` on the
+Alters the default context set on the http response at `res.locals.podium`.
-response.

-The default context set on `res.locals.podium` on the response has the
+By default this context has the following shape:
-following structure:

 ```js
 {